Komal914/CookBook/README.md

    * By clicking the heart button, the button dings and changed the grey heart to red and the recipe has been saved

 * Favorites
    * List of your favorite recipes with associated name and photo

+* Favorite Recipe Details
+   * Lists out the instructions for the fav recipe

 ### 2. Navigation